digitalocean/marketplace-partners/README.md

 cd $HOME/osmosis-packer
 ```

-If do not already have packer installed, do so with the following:
+If you do not already have packer installed, do so with the following:

 Mac
 ```